LanaSmit/Pipeline_Docker_Airflow/README.md

 Add a new server:

 - Host: pgdatabase
-- Username: lana
+- Username: yourusername
-- Password: 1234
+- Password: yourpassword

 ## 6. Build the Ingestion Docker Image